Matoo125/blog/content/post/000-00-00-Animal-as-beings-or-machines.md

 Burned animals would behave as an untrained human.
 Panicking and unable to control themselves.
 But the difference is, some people would say, that it only acts on the strongest stimulus, without consciousness that can make choice if trained.
 It can be trained, but only mechanically, responding to rewards and punishments.
 While humans posses this soul-ish like consciousness that oversees the whole process underneath and has basically infinite value.

-This is becoming overly complicated, for most people it's enough to have a dog to start believing in animal consciousness.
-They can see personality, emotions, moods, memory, definitely a being that can feel pain and suffer.
-For sure, differences between people and dogs are quite large in some aspects.
-They posses smaller and much less developed brains, their ability for abstract and complex thinking is far behind ours.
-But as with anything else, there are many similarities and then, there are points of critical disctinction and other less important distinctions.

 This raises a question: Is there a point of critical distinction in the nature of consciousness that makes people able to suffer and other species not?